-Because we have a need to protect our proprietary detection system, we're unable to provide our publishers with any information about their account activity, including any web pages, users, or third-party services that might have been involved.
+Because we have a need to protect our proprietary detection system, we're unable to provide publishers with any information about their account activity, including any pages, users, or third-party services that might have been involved.

 Google treats invalid traffic very seriously, analyzing all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
 If we determine that an AdSense account might pose a risk to our Google Ads advertisers, we may disable that account to protect our advertisers' interests.

-Once we've reached a decision on your appeal, further appeals may not be considered, and you might not receive any further communication from us.
+After we've reached a decision on your appeal, further appeals may not be considered, and you might not receive any further communication from us.

 - Review the ad implementations on your desktop site, mobile site, and/or mobile app.
 Think about what your typical user journey would be, and see if the ad implementations might cause users to accidentally click on your ads.